Incremental Computation: What Is the Essence?

-A systematic method can also derive such rules automatically~\cite{Liu+06ImplCRBAC-PEPM}, following P1-P3 for incrementalization in Section~\ref{sec-inc}.
+A systematic method can also derive such rules automatically~\cite{Liu+06ImplCRBAC-PEPM}, following P1--P3 for incrementalization in Section~\ref{sec-inc}.

-\item Step I3 designs a combination of linked lists, arrays, and/or hash tables for all sets, so that each element-wise operation on a set can be done in constant time.
-For example, for various graph traversal algorithms, this yields adjacency list representation.
+\item Step I3 designs a combination of linked lists, arrays, and/or hash tables for all sets, so that each \term{element-wise operation} on a set can be done in constant time.
+For example, for various graph traversal algorithms, this yields an {adjacency list representation}.

-\end{itemize} These transformations have enabled new and better algorithms to be developed, including those referenced in Section~\ref{sec-3cat} and more, e.g., solving regular tree grammar based constraints~\cite{Liu+01GramSimp-SAS}, parametric regular path queries~\cite{ Liu+04PRPQ-PLDI}, and alias analysis~\cite{Goy05}, as well as efficient implementation of tuple-pattern based retrievals~\cite{RotLiu07Retrieval-PEPM} that translate pseudocode algorithms into efficient C++ implementations.
+\end{itemize} These transformations have enabled new and better algorithms to be developed, including those by Paige et al.\ mentioned at the end of Section~\ref{sec-3cat} and more, e.g., solving regular tree grammar based constraints~\cite{Liu+01GramSimp-SAS}, parametric regular path queries~\cite{ Liu+04PRPQ-PLDI}, and alias analysis~\cite{Goy05}, as well as efficient implementation of tuple-pattern based retrievals~\cite{RotLiu07Retrieval-PEPM} that translate pseudocode algorithms into efficient C++ implementations.

+The transitive closure problem in Section~\ref{sec-tc} illustrates Steps I1 to I3 for set expressions starting with the least fixed point transformed into a while-loop.
+The distributed mutual exclusion problem in Section~\ref{sec-lamutex} shows example transformations for Step I2 for quantifications and aggregations over sets and sequences.

-Note, however, that writing appropriate fixed-point expressions, even though they higher-level than writing while-loops, is still non-trivial, compared with writing logic rules with recursion, which is even higher level.
+Note, however, that writing appropriate fixed-point expressions, even though they are higher-level than writing while-loops, is still nontrivial, because it requires explicitly defining monotonic functions for which fixed points can be computed by while-loops.
+Writing logic rules with recursion, as discussed in Section~\ref{sec-rules}, is even higher level.

-\mysubpar{Recursive functions---functional programming} For programs that use recursive functions, which provide high-level control abstractions that must be transformed to iterations, Steps I1 and I2 are essential. \begin{itemize} \item Step I1 determines a minimum increment for iteration, by selecting arguments of a recursive call that change minimally from the given function parameters, and taking the opposite of the change.
-For example, for the Fibonacci function \m{fib(n)} whose definition contains calls \m{fib(n-1)} and \m{fib(n-2)}, the increment for iteration is \m{n \pluseq 1}.
+\mypar{Recursive functions---functional programming} For programs that use recursive functions, which provide high-level control abstractions that must be transformed to iterations, Steps I1 and I2 are essential. \begin{itemize} \item Step I1 determines a minimum increment for iteration, by selecting arguments of a recursive call that \term{change minimally} from the given function parameters, and taking the opposite of the change.